mosaic-design-system/docs/src/guidelines/style-guide.md

 ---
-title: Style Guide
+title: Content
 order: 31
 toc: true
 tabs:
   - title: Introduction
-    body: "This guide will talk you through the different way text should be formatted and presented throughout our products.
+    body: "This guide will talk you through the different way text content should be formatted and presented throughout our products.
 Reading through these guidelines is essential to making sure that our products are consistent across the whole suite.\r